collaborativebioinformatics/MoVana/README.md

 ![GSEA](https://github.com/user-attachments/assets/cae8f075-046b-4e60-9ab4-f1874b3a3469)

 ## Installation

+### make sure you have python and bash is installed
+    pip install numpy pandas matplotlib

 ### docker
     docker build -t dockerfile .
     docker run dockerfile

-### make sure you have python and bash is installed
-'pip install numpy pandas matplotlib'

 ## Usage
+### cromwell
+    java -jar _Dconfig.file="cromwell.conf" -i wdl/input.json wdl/MoVana_Workflow.wdl
+*For installation of cromwell, please follow this guide "https://github.com/broadinstitute/cromwell"*

 ## Future directions
-*Comparing the composition and frequency of mosaic SVs in primary tumors vs metastasis and relapse *Identifying recurrent mosaic events impilcated in treatment resistance to further accelerate biomarker dicovery and treatment efficiency
+* Comparing the composition and frequency of mosaic SVs in primary tumors vs metastasis and relapse.
+* Identifying recurrent mosaic events impilcated in treatment resistance to further accelerate biomarker dicovery and treatment efficiency.
-*Integration of ClinVar/dbVar/OncoKB data into the pipeline to obtain more comprehensive information regarding a specific gene/allele and its overall implication in tumor growth and progression
+* Integration of ClinVar/dbVar/OncoKB data into the pipeline to obtain more comprehensive information regarding a specific gene/allele and predict its overall implication in tumor growth and progression.

 ## Test data
 Test data is located in the files and was downloaded from the ICGC bucket available at AWS